dcgerard/NSF-U-Statistics/README.md

     frequencies at equilibrium, or after one or several rounds of random mating, given rates of double reduction.
 You can read about these methods in Gerard (2023b) and Gerard (2023a).
+- The `segtest` R package: <https://cran.r-project.org/package=segtest>
+  - Likelihood ratio tests for segregation distortion in F1 populations of tetraploids under various assumptions of meiosis.
+These methods are valid for different types of polyploids (auto, allo, or segmental) at fixed or unknown levels of double reduction and/or preferential pairing.
+Methods are available to account for genotype uncertainty through the use of genotype likelihoods.
+Parent genotypes may either be known, unknown, or their uncertainty accounted for through genotype likelihoods.
+Parallelization support is provided through the `{future}` package.
+Functions are provided that format the output from `{updog}` so that SNPs can be easily checked for segregation distortion.
+All of these methods are described in Gerard, Thakkar, and Ferrão (2024).
 - The `phwelike` R package ([doi:10.5281/zenodo.5531955](https://doi.org/10.5281/zenodo.5531955)):
   <https://github.com/dcgerard/phwelike>